-Polynesians gave the English-speaking world the word tattoo which is derived from the Samoan word ‘tatau’.
+Polynesians gave the English-speaking world the word “tattoo” which is derived from the Samoan word “tatau”.
 Modern tattooing uses some highly specialized electric tools.
-Traditionally, however, a tattoo would be created using thorns, fish or animal bone, teeth, oyster shells or obsidian.
+Traditionally, however, a tattoo would be created using thorns, fish or animal bones, teeth, oyster shells or obsidian.
 Color might be added through the use of ash, soot, woad, plant extracts, copper, burnt nuts, wood and even gunpowder.

-The earliest evidence of tattooing is found in clay figurines with tattooed faces, discovered in tombs in Japans which date back to 5000 BCE.
-If you’re looking for actual tattooed skin though, then we must move forward in time to 3300 BCE when Otzi the Iceman was buried in a glacier near the Italy/Austria border.
-Otzi had over 50 tattoos on his body, possibly made from soot, each matching points on the body we associate with acupuncture.
+The earliest evidence of tattoo history is found in clay figurines with tattooed faces, discovered in tombs in Japan which date back to 5000 BCE.
+If you’re looking for actual tattooed skin though, then we must move forward in time to 3300 BCE when Otzi the Iceman was buried in a glacier near the Austro-Italian border.
+Otzi had over 50 tattoos on his body, possibly made from soot, each matching points on the body we associate with the practice of acupuncture.

-Mummies from 2000 BCE in Ancient Egypt have been found to have tattoos, especially high ranking women.
-The Romans named an early Celtic tribe Picts literally meaning ‘painted people’.
+Mummies from 2000 BCE in Ancient Egypt also had tattoos, especially high-ranking women.
+The Romans named an early Celtic tribe Picts literally meaning “painted people”.
 Pilgrims across time would be tattooed with images to commemorate their travels.
-In Polynesia, high ranking Samoan women would bear tattoos.
-Meanwhile in New Zealand facial ta moko work is instantly recognizable.
+In Polynesia, high-ranking Samoan women would bear tattoos.
+Meanwhile, in New Zealand, facial Ta moko work is instantly recognizable.

 Sailors from around the time of James Cook brought souvenir tattoos home from the various tribal peoples they met on their travels.
 This practice spread rapidly across global seaports.
 The indigenous tattoos they encountered on their travels fascinated Westerners.
 Sadly their imperialist desire to acquire and display everything that piqued their interest meant that decorated tribal peoples were treated like commodities.